 “This gives you the feeling of dry wood heat with the convenience of an automated system,” Reed says.
 “It’s a great green fuel, since the pellets are made from sawdust that would otherwise be discarded.
 You toss the pellets in the hopper, set the thermostat, and it takes things from there.”
-Read more about Quadra-Fire pellet inserts here.
+Browse Quadra-Fire’s full lineup of pellet fireplace inserts.

-“Getting a wood burning insert can give you up to an eight-hour burn, compared to perhaps two to two-and-a-half hours with a conventional wood burning fireplace,” Reed says.
-“Not only does it give a long burn time and use less firewood, it also burns nearly 20-times cleaner than a standard wood fireplace.”
-Read about Quadra-Fire wood burning inserts here
+“Getting a wood-burning insert can give you up to an eight-hour burn, compared to perhaps two to two-and-a-half hours with a conventional wood burning fireplace,” Reed says.
+“Not only does it give a long burn time and use less firewood, it also burns nearly 20 times cleaner than a standard wood fireplace.”
+Browse Quadra-Fire’s full lineup of wood fireplace inserts.

 “For pellet or wood inserts, you can choose between a steel insert or one with a cast iron front,” Reed says.
 “Steel is a more traditional stove look, and it’s awesome.
 The cast iron can be very ornate and also has the advantage of retaining heat a bit longer than steel does.”